 The background

-The Fundeni Clinical Institute ( FCI), founded in 1959 in Bucharest, is one of Romania’s most prominent medical institutions, known for its specialization in complex diseases and organ transplantation.
+The Fundeni Clinical Institute, founded in 1959 in Bucharest, is one of Romania’s leading medical institutions.
+Known for its expertise in complex diseases and organ transplantation, the institute hosts three major transplant units - for liver, kidney and bone marrow – that helped advance transplant medicine in Romania.

 The challenge